-- CONE The Sidefinder cone on the screen represents the SONAR search beam in the water (see Figure 4). - FISH The symbols displayed in the cone shows where the Sidefinder has detected objects likely to be fish.
-Even though a fish may quickly move out of the transducer beam, the fish symbol is displayed for up to five seconds.
-The symbol does not indicate the size of the fish. - DISTANCE TO CLOSEST FISH The big digits at the bottom of the cone indicates the distance to the closest fish.
+CONE - The transducer cone graph on the screen represents the area and the direction in which the 3310 is searching for fish (see Figure 4).

+FISH - The symbols displayed in the graph shows where the 3310 has marked fish.
+Even though a fish may quickly move out of the transducer beam, all fish symbols are displayed for at least five seconds.
+The symbol does not indicate the size of the fish.

+DISTANCE TO CLOSEST FISH - The big digits at the bottom of the cone indicates the distance to the closest fish.
 If no fish are found, no digits are displayed.
-As with the fish symbol, when a fish is marked, the big digits remain on the display for up to five seconds.
+As with the fish symbol, when a fish is marked, the big digits remain on the display for at least five seconds.